niteshduraivel/quiz-3-2a/README.md

 # Quiz 3.2.a: file stats

 Write a C program that takes a directory name as input and give information about the named files in the directory.
-Next for every file in the directory, change the mode.

 Before your start coding, you can briefly read about the stat function here: https://linux.die.net/man/2/stat